wely/DevCamp/HOL/dotnet/04-devops-ci/README.md

      ![image](./media/2017-06-22_11_47_00.png)

-1. Copy the values from the `Web.config` into the application settings.
+1. Copy the values from the `Web.config` into the application settings (including `AAD_APP_REDIRECTURI` - not shown).
 If you do not have values for these settings, please review the previous labs for the correct values.

 1. Click `Save`.